 Give a name to the new category and then click the “Apply” button.

 Once the category is added you can click on the “Add Service” button in the top right of the screen.

 A sidebar appears in which you can provide the service details.
-Mandatory parameters are: name, category, duration, employee and price.
+Mandatory parameters are the following: name, category, duration, employee, and price.
 If you wish, you can specify additional parameters (service picture and gallery, buffer time, capacity, etc.) – Read more about working with services on this page.

 Once the service is saved it should appear in the list.

 Employees are those who provide services to the customers (e.g. trainers, coaches, doctors, etc.).
 Each employee can provide an individually configured list of services, can have his/her own working schedule, and have other settings.

 To add an employee, in the WordPress Admin Panel go to Amelia » Employees:

 There click on the “Add Employee” button either in the top right or in the bottom right of the screen:

 In the first tab of the dialog that appears you can define your employee’s primary details.
 Mandatory details are first and last name and email.
 Other details (photo, related WordPress user, phone, notes, etc.) are optional.